Shiyi-Xia/Shiyi-Xia/README.md

 I received a Master's degree in Security Studies at UCL, a Master's degree in Ethnicity and Multiculturalism from Univeristy of Bristol.
 I worked as a strategy associate at the Diplomatic Protocol Service Center, Ministry of Foreign Affairs in Beijing between 2016 and 2018.

 Favourite quotes:
-> All models are wrong, but some are useful.\\
+> All models are wrong, but some are useful.
-> Discovering the unexpected is more important than confirming the known.

 # Research
 ## Working papers